Muriel Brunskill: Early years

-In 1922, Brunskill was recruited by the British National Opera Company where her roles included Amneris in Aida, Delilah in Samson and Delilah, Erda in the Ring and Emilia in OtelloThe Times, 25 April 1925, p.
-10 She remained with the company for six years, performing at Covent Garden, His Majesty's Theatre and on tour.
+In 1922, Brunskill was recruited by the British National Opera Company where her roles included Amneris in Aida, Delilah in Samson and Delilah, Erda in the Ring and Emilia in Otello She remained with the company for six years, performing at Covent Garden, His Majesty's Theatre and on tour.

 Her appearances for the Royal Philharmonic Society began in October 1925 at the Queen's Hall in a choral programme including Beethoven's Ninth Symphony under Albert Coates, with Dorothy Silk, Walter Widdop and Robert Radford.
 In March 1927 she performed the Missa Solemnis in the RPS Beethoven memorial concert at the Royal Albert Hall, under Sir Hugh Allen, with Rosina Buckman, Parry Jones and Norman Allin.

-In 1925 Brunskill married the conductor Robert Ainsworth, with whom she had two sons.
+In 1925, Brunskill married the conductor Robert Ainsworth, with whom she had two sons.
 Ainsworth died in 1947, aged 46.

 Peak years

 After leaving the BNOC in 1927, Brunskill sang mostly in oratorio and other concert works, appearing regularly at the Three Choirs, Handel, Norwich, and Leeds Festivals, and with the Royal Choral Society, Royal Philharmonic Society, Liverpool Philharmonic Orchestra and Hallé Orchestra.